 Jupiter's moons are putting on an amazing show this month.
 The orbital path of the moons is tilting edge-ON to the Earth and the sun.
-This lineup makes it possible to watch the moons pass in front of each other.

 What's Up for January.
 Jupiter.